marieblasi/wro2024-robotek/v-photos/README.md

 Vehicle's photos
 ====

-This directory must contain 6 photos of the vehicle (from every side, from top and bottom)
+This contains 6 photos of the vehicle (from every side, from top and bottom)